-Our Cardiff parish of the Kazan Icon of the Mother of God is a community of the Russian Orthodox Church Outside of Russia (ROCOR), in the Diocese of Great Britain and Western Europe and serves a geographically scattered congregation stretching from Wiltshire to Pembrokshire: a parish in two countries!
+Our Cardiff parish of the Kazan Icon of the Mother of God is a community of the Russian Orthodox Church Outside of Russia (ROCOR), in the Diocese of Great Britain and Western Europe, with missions in Llanelli and Cheltenham, and serves geographically scattered congregations stretching from Gloucestershire and Wessex to Pembrokshire.

 We are a warm and welcoming multi-national community of Orthodox Slavs and British people, and we aim to live our spiritual lives according to the rich and beautiful traditions of the Russian Orthodox Church, whilst devoted to the British saints and the ancient Orthodox legacy of our land.

 Services are celebrated in Church Slavonic and English, according to the Traditions of the pre-revolutionary Russian Orthodox Church and the Patristic Julian calendar.

 We welcome everyone to our services, and encourage new-comers to stay for a chat and meet the clergy and parishioners.